britlovefan/AndroidNote/README.md

 - The unseen part should not be generated
 - Show the significant change(like a graph with arrows or on map: "You spent ____ days at ___ , you move to _____ at "

+Talk With Demai:

+1. Separate the loop of fetchAddress when loading the photo's information to the database.
+Keep the location data in an array or hash map and fetch the data directly from array or hash map.

+2. In the ShowTimeLine.java: Construct 3 test, each perform 1000 times, use a Random Generator to generate the query month/specific time range.
+Random Generate the Latitude/ Logitude (Point on Map) and select out the photo that are within range to the random point

+3. Build the App using SQLite, perform the above procedure and calculate the time.

 #####The IMPROVEMENT:
 Imagine there are many user's photo library, how to recoginize that maybe you guys are at the same time when